-Success in the accounting profession, be it working for one's own firm, a corporate accounting department, a public accounting firm, or a nonprofit or government agency, typically includes successfully passing the Certified Public Accountant (CPA) Exam.
+Success in the accounting profession, be it working for one's own firm, a corporate accounting department, a public accounting firm, or a nonprofit or government agency, typically includes successfully passing the CPA Exam.
 Accounting programs at Samford prepare students for a career in this dynamic profession and for successful completion of the CPA exam.

-In nearly all the states, one can take the CPA exam only after completing a 150-hour program of study.
+In nearly all states, one can take the CPA exam only after completing a 150hour program of study.
 A combination of the B.S.B.A. accounting major and the M.Acc. degree fulfills this requirement.
 Taking the M.Acc. courses upon completion of the undergraduate degree gets students into the workforce in only one more year.
 The Accelerated Accounting Program accelerates graduation by a semester.
 (See Undergraduate Programs and Requirements, School of Business.)